OpenChargingCloud/WWCP_OIOI/README.md

 ### End of Life!

-Plugsurfing is deprecating their OIOI API, therefore also this project has reached the end of its lifetime.
+Plugsurfing is deprecating its OIOI API, therefore also this project has reached the end of its lifetime.